acconeer/acconeer-python-exploration/docs/gui/working_with_the_gui/select_service.rst

 Just select any of those services from the **Select service and detectors** drop-down menu and click **Start measurement**.

 .. attention::
     Using the Acconeer Exploration Tool interface, you can only use one service/detector at a time.
 Even when using several sensors, you cannot use different service types or detectors on different sensors with the GUI.
-In more general, the Raspberry Pi streaming server does not support using different sensors in different services at the same time!

 Detectors
 ---------